 Though students usually possess those small, hand-held pencil sharpeners, consider purchasing at least one heavy-duty one for your classroom.

-In this profession, a support system is one of the new teacher must haves that’s going to help keep you sane as you journey along in your teaching career.
+In this profession, a support system is something that’s going to help keep you sane as you journey along in your teaching career.

 8. EZ Grader

 An EZ Grader is a classroom essential that reduces the amount of time you spend grading.